kgsahil/Gitter/README.md

      - If different → "Changes not staged for commit"
    - **Working Tree vs Index**: Find files not in index
      - → "Untracked files"
-2. **Fast Detection**: Size/mtime check first, hash comparison if suspicious
+2. **Fast Detection (Git Optimization)**:
+   - Size/mtime check first - if both match, skip expensive hash computation
+   - Only hash files when size OR mtime differs
+   - Critical for performance with large repositories
+   - Matches Git's behavior exactly
 3. **Print Results**: Categorize and display in Git-style format

 ### How Commit Works